core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Names as instance-identifier

-The use of names as instance-identifier is defined in {{I-D.ietf-netmod-yang-json}} section 6.11.
+The use of names as instance-identifier is defined in {{RFC7951}} section 6.11.
 The resulting xpath MUST be encoded using a CBOR text string data item (major type 3).

 **First example:**